cirosantilli/cirosantilli.github.io/interests.md

 I prefer **textual** learning sources (e.g. Wikipedia) to videos (e.g. Kahn Academy), because they are cheaper to make, modify, searchable and take less disk space and bandwidth.
 A sequence of well chosen images is better than any video.

-I **don't** like MOOC tools that focus on:
+I **don't** like tools that:

-- teaching at fixed time intervals
+- offer information only at fixed time intervals
-- evaluating students through tests

-because:
+- require users to do lots of small tasks before taking a knowledge test

-- people must learn whatever they want whenever they want
+because people must learn and test themselves whenever they want.
-- the only meaningful measures of success are citation metrics (e.g. Google Rank, Stack Overflow rep) and net worth

 #Why I am interested in those things